Solution-focused practice, dance and movement

 After I spoke about embodied cognition at the 2016 EBTA conference in Bruges (the slides of an updated version I gave of this at the 2017 UKASFP conference are in the Resources section), Dutch psychotherapist, Esther de Wolf told me that she was doing something similar with clients, and also making videos of their movements on their smartphones.

-The slides from our subsequent 2017 workshop, The Extended iSelf, are in the Resources section, and a book chapter based on this will be published in 2020.
-News of this will be shared here.
+The slides from our subsequent 2017 workshop, The Extended iSelf, are in the Resources section.
+Our book chapter has been published in Solution Focused Practice Around The World, published in May, 2020.